 For an investment professional, the practical meaning is that the proposed transition path reflects the actual best achievable path under the client's specific constraints — not an approximation of it.
 When simultaneous hard limits on gains realized, concentration, benchmark exposure, and restricted positions all apply at once, the quality of the underlying method directly determines how efficient and defensible that path is.
 Research reference ↗

 Reach out directly.
-Initial conversations are narrow and practical — focused on one specific concentrated-position transition problem.
+Initial conversations are narrow and practical — focused on one specific transition path analysis for concentrated positions problem and any remaining implementation questions.